ealexandros/UServer/README.md

 ## 📃 Documentation

 The complete documantation you can find in the `./example/README.md` [file](https://github.com/alexandros44/UServer/blob/main/example/README.md).
 There are also some applications that demonstrate how this library works in the `./example` folder.
 Over the time i will make more of these applications for better understanding.
-The most essential applications are:
+The most essential applications/examples are:

 1. **setup.py**, starts up the server.
 You can find it [here]().
 2. **options.py**, adding middlewares, logging, etc. You can find it [here]().